KaikeWesleyReis/KaikeWesleyReis/README.md

 ## 👨🏻‍💻 &nbsp;About Me

-📊 &nbsp; Data Scientist Senior at [Itaú Unibanco](https://www.itau.com.br/)\
+📊 &nbsp; Machine Learning Engineer & Data Scientist - Senior \
 🎓 &nbsp; Automation and Control Engineer at the Federal University of Bahia\
 🤖 &nbsp; AI enthusiast & passionate about innovation\
-📚 &nbsp; Improving to become the best NLP Specialist in Brazil
+📚 &nbsp; Improving to become the best NLP / LLM Specialist in Brazil

 One day ...
 I'll create my own personal chatbot: **Harbinger, the first reaper**.